blakeb211/ames-housing/article-sklearn-companions/Article.md

 After ingestion and creating a train-test split, we construct preprocessing recipes called **Pipelines** to automate our preprocessing steps such as scaling and one-hot encoding.
 These are easy to read and guard against subtle data leakage during K-Fold validation.

 Feature Engine's *SklearnTransformWrapper* wraps our StandardScaler() and OneHotEncoder() so that we can put them directly into our Pipeline object.
 No more ColumnTransformer.
-Data processed by this feature engine wrapper comes out the other side as a pandas dataframe instead of a numpy ndarray.
+Data comes out as a dataframe so that we don't need to fumble with numpy ndarrays.
+You'll thank yourself if later work with that same scaler or encoder requires you to use it outside of the pipeline.

 Sklearn's *make_pipeline* names the steps so that our GridSearchCV object can talk to our pipeline.
-Just query the step names (here, 'elasticnet') using `pipe.named_steps`.
+Just query the step names with `pipe.named_steps`.
+For this example it tells us that our estimator is called 'elasticnet'.

 GridSearchCV tunes the hyperparameters through the name of each step.

 ```
-# Left out Sklearn imports and dataframe creation
+# skipping typical sklearn imports and dataframe creation

 from feature_engine.wrappers import SklearnTransformerWrapper

 categoric_cols = X_train.select_dtypes(include=object).columns.tolist()

 std_scaler = SklearnTransformerWrapper(transformer=StandardScaler())
 OH_encoder = SklearnTransformerWrapper(transformer=OneHotEncoder(
+    sparse_output=False,
+    drop='if_binary',
+    min_frequency=0.1,
+    handle_unknown='ignore'),
-    sparse_output=False, drop='if_binary', min_frequency=0.1, handle_unknown='ignore'), variables=categoric_cols)
+    variables=categoric_cols)

 pipe = make_pipeline(std_scaler, OH_encoder, ElasticNet(max_iter=2000))
+alpha_range = np.linspace(70, 150, num=20)
 gs = GridSearchCV(n_jobs=3, estimator=pipe, cv=10, scoring='neg_root_mean_squared_error', param_grid={
-                  'elasticnet__l1_ratio': [0.7, 0.8, 0.9, 1.0], 'elasticnet__alpha': np.linspace(70, 150.0, num=20)})
+                  'elasticnet__l1_ratio': [0.7, 0.8, 0.9, 1.0], 'elasticnet__alpha': alpha_range})
 ```

 ### Fast and pretty model validation plots with Yellowbrick